All Episodes

 Yes.

-Uh what's the point of electing Republicans 2010?
+What's the point of electing Republicans?

-What was the point?
+2010, what was the point?

 I mean, there is no point, you know.

-Uh I just don't see how without the Tea Party or another influence that things will ever change.
+I just don't see how without the Tea Party or another influence that things will ever change.

 If you're thinking third party, forget it.

-You're never gonna have me supporting it.
+A, you're never going to have me supporting it.

-B, you're never gonna have me as a member of it.
+B, you're never going to have me as a member of it, as an official functioning political party.

 I am not going to willingly commit suicide.

-And that's what a third particularly if you try to do it for 2012.
+And that's what a third, particularly if you try to do it for 2012.

 Third, the Republicans have not caved yet.